Synthetic Data for Model Selection: Conclusions

-In this paper we presented a comprehensive empirical study on the CIFAR10 dataset for evaluating the impact of using synthetic data for model selection.
-The empirical evidence suggest that evaluating trained models on synthetic data can be beneficial and outperform the standard methods for model selection that are based solely on the available real images.
+In this paper we presented a comprehensive empirical study, evaluating the impact of using synthetic data for model selection.
+The empirical evidence suggest that evaluating trained models on synthetic data can outperform the standard methods for model selection that are based solely on the available real images.
+In addition, we show that synthetic data can be used to rank models trained on high-resolution images from a diverse set of classes and we propose a novel calibration method that significantly improves the ranking capabilities.